 Steps for filing a discriminatory action complaint:

-- Contact the Harassment and Discriminatory Action Prevention Unit with Occupational Health and Safety.
+- Contact the Harassment and Discriminatory Action Prevention Unit in the Occupational Health and Safety Branch.

 - An intake coordinator will assess the situation and determine if the complaint is considered a discriminatory action case pursuant to Part III of The Saskatchewan Employment Act.